lazypandaa/Speaker_Diarization/README.md

 ## 📜 Brief Approach (150–200 words)

 My solution implements a lightweight, fully offline Target Speaker Diarization and ASR pipeline designed for efficiency and rapid deployment.
-The system processes two inputs: a multi-speaker mixture and a short target speaker sample.
-First, audio-level Voice Activity Detection (VAD) is performed using WebRTC-VAD to segment the mixture into meaningful speech regions.
-For speaker identification, I extract fixed-length embeddings from both the target sample and each speech segment using the Resemblyzer voice encoder.
-Cosine similarity is computed between embeddings, and segments are classified as “Target” or “Speaker_B” based on a threshold.
+The system requires two inputs, which include a multi-speaker audio mixture, together with a brief sample of the target speaker's voice.
+The first step requires WebRTC-VAD to perform Voice Activity Detection (VAD) at the audio level, which divides the mixture into speech segments.
+The Resemblyzer voice encoder enables me to extract fixed-length embeddings from both the target sample and every speech segment for speaker identification.
+The system calculates cosine similarity between embeddings to determine whether segments belong to "Target" or "Speaker_B" based on a set threshold.

-Recognized target segments are concatenated to produce a clean `target_speaker.wav` output.
-In parallel, the entire mixture is transcribed using Whisper (tiny model for offline CPU inference).
+The system produces a clean target_speaker.wav file by joining all identified target segments together.
+The entire mixture undergoes transcription through Whisper (tiny model for offline CPU inference).
 The transcript is proportionally aligned to speech segments to generate per-segment text.
-A structured `diarization.json` file is then produced containing speaker label, timestamps, text, and confidence score.

-This approach prioritizes simplicity, modularity, and full offline compatibility while still delivering practical diarization and transcription results suitable for real-time extension in future versions.
+The system produces a diarization.json file that stores speaker labels, together with timestamps, textual content, and confidence ratings.
+The method enables real-time transcription and diarization through its simple design and modular structure.
+It also provides offline functionality.

 ---